Makoto Naegi: Danganronpa printed media

-Makoto makes minor cameo appearances in the light novel series Danganronpa/Zero, in which Ryoko Otonashi briefly encounters him while fleeing the Ultimate Bodyguard, the seventh volume of Danganronpa Kirigiri, in which Kyoko Kirigiri meets him on her first day attending Hope's Peak Academy, and the third volume of Danganronpa Togami, in which he prepares Hope's Peak Academy for lockdown upon the commencement of "The Tragedy".
-Makoto also appears in the manga series Killer Killer, in which an effigy of him is built to be publicly executed in an arena by supporters of Ultimate Despair, before Makoto himself arrives to witness the apparent return of a still-alive Mukuro Ikusaba, and in a manga adaptation of the first game written by Hajime Tōya and Takashi Tsukimi He is also present in a series of comedy shorts based on The End of Hope's Peak High School.
+Makoto makes minor cameo appearances in the light novel series Danganronpa/Zero, in which Ryoko Otonashi briefly encounters him while fleeing the Ultimate Bodyguard, the seventh volume of Danganronpa: Kirigiri, in which Kyoko Kirigiri meets him while attending Hope's Peak Academy, and the third volume of Danganronpa: Togami, in which he prepares Hope's Peak Academy for lockdown upon the commencement of "The Tragedy".
+Makoto also appears in the manga series Killer Killer, in which an effigy of him is built to be publicly executed in an arena, and in a manga adaptation of the first game written by Hajime Tōya and Takashi Tsukimi He is also present in a series of comedy shorts based on The End of Hope's Peak High School.